tidyverse/magrittr/revdep/dplyr/failures.md

 * this is package ‘bootnet’ version ‘1.4.3’
 * checking package namespace information ...
 OK
 * checking package dependencies ...
 ERROR
-Packages required but not available: 'qgraph', 'mgm', 'graphicalVAR'
+Packages required but not available:
+  'qgraph', 'mgm', 'graphicalVAR', 'psychTools'

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.